 German Pupil Courses

-Please note: the application process is currently closed.
+Please note: The application process is currently closed.
 The courses usually take place between mid-July and end of August every year.
-The application process for 2018 will open in mid-January.
+The application process for 2019 will open in January 2019.

 What are the German Pupil Courses?